Brunswick, Maine: History

 The 1713 Treaty of Portsmouth brought peace to the region between the Abenaki Indians and the English colonists.

-In 1714, a consortium from Boston and Portsmouth bought the land, thereafter called the Pejepscot Purchase.
+In 1714, a consortium from Boston and Portsmouth bought the land, thereafter called the Pejepscot purchase.
 The Massachusetts General Court constituted the township in 1717, naming it "Brunswick" in honor of the House of Brunswick and its scion, King George I. A stone fort called Fort George was built in 1715 near the falls.
 But during Dummer's War on July 13, 1722, Abenaki warriors from Norridgewock burned the village.
 Consequently, Governor Samuel Shute declared war on the Abenakis.
 In 1724, 208 English colonial militia left Fort Richmond and sacked Norridgewock during Dummer's War.
 Brunswick was rebuilt again in 1727, and in 1739 incorporated as a town.
 It became a prosperous seaport, where Bowdoin College was chartered in 1794.

 The Androscoggin River falls in three successive stages for a total vertical drop of 41 ft, providing water power for industry.
 Brunswick became a major producer of lumber, with as many as 25 sawmills.
 Some of the lumber went into shipbuilding.
 Other firms produced paper, soap, flour, marble and granite work, carriages and harness, plows, furniture, shoes and confections.
 The town was site of the first cotton mill in Maine, the Brunswick Cotton Manufactory Company, built in 1809 to make yarn.
 Purchased in 1812, the mill was enlarged by the Maine Cotton & Woolen Factory Company.
 In 1857, the Cabot Manufacturing Company was established to make cotton textiles.
 It bought the failed Worumbo Mill and expanded the brick factory along the falls.
 Needing even more room, the company in 1890 persuaded the town to move Maine Street.

-Today, Brunswick has a number of historic districts recognized on the National Register of Historic Places, including the Pennellville Historic District preserving shipbuilders' and sea captains' mansions built in the Federal, Greek Revival and Italianate architectural styles.
 Principal employers for Brunswick include L.L.
 Bean, Bath Iron Works, as well as companies that produce fiberglass construction material and electrical switches.
 A number of health services providers serving Maine's mid-coast area are located in Brunswick.
 The former Naval Air Station Brunswick was a major employer in Brunswick prior to its closure.

+National Register of Historic Places

+Brunswick has a number of historic districts recognized on the National Register of Historic Places: